GhentCDH/triplehop/README.md

 TripleHop constists of a separate [Front-end](https://github.com/GhentCDH/triplehop_frontend) ([Nuxt.js](https://nuxtjs.org/)) and [Back-end](https://github.com/GhentCDH/triplehop_backend) ([FastAPI](https://fastapi.tiangolo.com/)) implementation, who communicate with each other using GraphQL.
 Data is stored in a [PostgreSQL](https://www.postgresql.org/) database with the [Apache AGE](https://age.apache.org/) graph extension.
 [Elasticsearch](https://www.elastic.co/elasticsearch/) is used for the search pages with faceted navigation.

+Some [Import Tools](https://github.com/GhentCDH/triplehop_import_tools) have been developed to facilitate the import of configuration and data files.

 Nuxt.js allows Vue.js applications to be rendered on the server side on the initial request.
 This enables pages to be indexed by search engines and cached by web servers.
 After the first request, the Vue.js application is loaded in the browser and subsequent requests can be done by the Vue.js application, enhancing the user experience and minimizing network traffic.

 ### Initial detail page request